sahithyaravi/comet-m/README.md

 - M-Mimic - Silver standard Inferences generated generated from GPT 3.5 Turbo.

 ### Checkpoints
-If you directly want to use the checkpoints of the trained models, you can download them on huggingface [here]().
+If you directly want to use the checkpoints of the trained models, you can download them on huggingface [COMET-M-MEI](https://huggingface.co/sahithyaravi/comet-m), [COMET-M-NLI](https://huggingface.co/sahithyaravi/comet-m-nli) and [COMET-M-MIMIC](https://huggingface.co/sahithyaravi/comet-m-mimic).
 An example of how to generate inferences from these models is provided in `multi-event/inference_tests.py`.

 ### Finetuning
 - If you want to start from the COMET checkpoint, get the pretrained comet from here Trained COMET-BART model can be downloaded [here](https://storage.googleapis.com/ai2-mosaic-public/projects/mosaic-kgs/comet-atomic_2020_BART.zip) and unzip/link it in the root folder.
 To start off with BART, you can simply specify model_path as `facebook/bart-large`.